-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 Log on to an electronic inventory system (or obtain paper record) and locate: • an individual item of equipment; • particular types/groups of equipment; • appropriate manuals, maintenance, calibration and repair SOPs or SOPs/protocols.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 Log on to an electronic inventory system (or obtain paper record) and locate: an individual item of equipment; particular types/groups of equipment; appropriate manuals, maintenance, calibration and repair SOPs or SOPs/protocols.
 The specialist roles and individuals associated with them with respect to the equipment management and quality management systems and processes.
 Manuals, maintenance, calibration and repair SOPs or SOPs/protocols within an electronic inventory.
 Manuals, maintenance, calibration and repair SOPs or SOPs/protocols within a paper-based inventory system.
 Document version control system in use and how to work within this system.
-2 Complete electronic records for new entries on to the inventory system after PPM, repair, calibration, decontamination, decommissioning, etc., updating records as necessary.
+Quality systems: 2 Complete electronic records for new entries on to the inventory system after PPM, repair, calibration, decontamination, decommissioning, etc., updating records as necessary.
 Quality systems: General requirements, control of documentation, control of records, responsibility, authority and communication, planning of activities and resources, protocols and processes, identification and traceability, analysis and improvement, audit.
 Record keeping - applies to all aspects of the equipment life cycle (electronic or paper).
-Equipment information, including: 2 Operate stock control systems that are in place, participating in the management of spares and consumables, including the maintenance of stock levels.
+Equipment information, including: warranty documents, manuals, certificates of conformity, protocols, safety test records, acceptance test records maintenance and repair records, decontamination records, risk assessments.
+Data storage and retrieval.
+Electronic systems in renal technology.
+How to access any work schedules on the electronic records system.
+2 Operate stock control systems that are in place, participating in the management of spares and consumables, including the maintenance of stock levels.
 How to maintain adequate stock levels.
 Electronic stock control systems: purchase of spares and consumables; purchasing processes.

-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING • Purchasing authority.
-2 Identify loan/rental equipment through electronic and/or paper record systems and list the major types of equipment obtained on loan/rental basis. • The specialist roles and individuals associated with them with respect to the equipment management and quality management systems and processes.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING Purchasing authority.
+2 Identify loan/rental equipment through electronic and/or paper record systems and list the major types of equipment obtained on loan/rental basis.
+The specialist roles and individuals associated with them with respect to the equipment management and quality management systems and processes.
 NHS standards for loan equipment and indemnity.
-2 Operate stock control systems that are in place, participating in the management of spares and consumables, including the maintenance of stock levels. • How to maintain adequate stock levels.
-2 Access indemnity forms and NHS delivery forms and select the appropriate indemnity form to be completed for given circumstances. • Major types of equipment obtained on loan/rental basis.
+2 Operate stock control systems that are in place, participating in the management of spares and consumables, including the maintenance of stock levels.
+How to maintain adequate stock levels.
+2 Access indemnity forms and NHS delivery forms and select the appropriate indemnity form to be completed for given circumstances.
+Major types of equipment obtained on loan/rental basis.
 NHS standards for loan equipment and indemnity.
-2 Access the register of suppliers through the Department of Health (DH) website and interpret and use the information appropriately. • How to access the register of suppliers through the DH website.
-2 Use record systems to determine: equipment on rental or loan and rental/loan period that applies; the responsibilities of the organisation with regard to rental/loan equipment. • Level of maintenance/repair activity, consumable replacements, decontamination, etc., in equipment in relation to rental/loan equipment.
-3 Maintain a professional and courteous attitude at all times. • Good Scientific Practice.
-3 Follow the dress and behaviour code, applying any additional • Good Scientific Practice.
-Local requirements for dress and behaviour in specific areas of work
+2 Access the register of suppliers through the Department of Health (DH) website and interpret and use the information appropriately.
+How to access the register of suppliers through the DH website.
+2 Use record systems to determine: equipment on rental or loan and rental/loan period that applies; the responsibilities of the organisation with regard to rental/loan equipment.
+Level of maintenance/repair activity, consumable replacements, decontamination, etc., in equipment in relation to rental/loan equipment.
+3 Maintain a professional and courteous attitude at all times.
+Good Scientific Practice.
+3 Follow the dress and behaviour Good Scientific Practice. code, applying any additional Local requirements for dress and behaviour in specific areas of work